 Know the UV index

-The UV index is a scale that was developed by the World Health Organisation which measures the UV radiation level at the surface of the Earth, and gives an indication of the potential for skin damage.
+The UV index measures the UV radiation level at the surface of the Earth, and gives an indication of the potential for skin damage.
 It is calculated in a way that indicates the risk of developing sunburn, which is mainly caused by UVB.

-In Ireland, make sun protection part of your daily routine particularly form April-September, when the UV index is usually 3 or above, even when it is cloudy.
+In Ireland, make sun protection part of your daily routine particularly from April-September, the intensity of sunburn producing UV is greatest, even when it is cloudy!
 Stay safe by limiting time in the midday sun when UV is strongest, typically between the hours of 11:00am-3:00pm.

 The UV index forecast for Ireland is included in Met Éireann’s regional weather forecasts from May to September but please be aware, that this can only be an average for any one day over the whole country.
 The clear/sunny sky peak UV index is reduced by cloud cover.